albertdiones/tradingExchange-Bitfinex/README.md

  [x] market order and other types of order
  [x] enforce/implement order direction
  [x] enforce/implement quantity unit
+  * make the code the dry-er
+  * create automated tests
   * implement "time in force" in orders
   * implement candle fetches for complete usability on trading bot